zivtech/bear_skin/README.txt

 Getting started
 -----------------
 To start building CSS, you have to install all the gulp dependencies first.
-After changing to the project directory in your terminal, just "npm install".
+After changing to the project directory in your terminal, just "npm install" (you need to make sure to have node.js installed).
+You might run into some errors depending on how your local setup.

+if so:
+make sure your local paths are right: npm config set prefix /usr/local reinstall gulp: sudo npm install gulp -g

 After the process finishes, you'll be able to run all the gulp tasks (see below).

 Gulp tasks